 Eat in, instead of out tonight!
 This recipe for Margherita Pizza will convince you that the best pizza is homemade.
-It comes together in a few minutes using a mixer, if you don’t want to deal with dough, buy a loaf of French bread and top the bread with sauce, cheese and fresh basil…literally dinner in minutes!
+It comes together in a few minutes using a mixer, if you don’t want to deal with dough, buy a loaf of French bread or even a baguette and top the bread with sauce, tomatoes, cheese and fresh basil…literally dinner in minutes!

 Takeout vs homemade Margherita Pizza